tacman/msgphp/docs/cookbook/bundle-installation.md

 composer require msgphp/<name>-bundle
 ```

-### With Symfony Flex
+!!! info
     When [Symfony Flex] is used to mange your Symfony application the minimal bundle configuration is created for you
-automatically based on [MsgPHP recipes].
+    automatically based on [MsgPHP recipes]

 ## Configuration